Nallaka/InixBot-Archived/README.md

-# Inix-Bot
+# Inix

-Base Bot template for different servers
+Inix, a Discord Bot built for Fun, Moderation, and League of Legends